julumaee/autonomous-tractor-safety-system/README.md

             - A bounding box surrounding the object.
             - Of type BoundingBox2D
             - Not used in Version 0, but can be utilized later
-- Subscribes to topic “/oakd/detections”
+- Subscribes to topic “/color/yolov4_Spatial_detections”
     - This is the topic where oak-d s2 will publish its detections
 - Publishes camera data into ROS topic “/camera_detections”
 ### Radar node
-- Nodes for both UART and CAN connections
+- Receives radar detections through CAN, utilizing SocketCAN
 - Radar data is transformed into RadarDetection type ROS-messages
     - Messages include:
         - Position